-Soon we reach Regina, the capital of the Province of Assiniboia, situated in the centre of an apparently boundless, but very fertile plain.
-The buildings here have more of a frontier look than those of the larger towns we have left behind; but it is a busy place, an important centre of trade, and one of the cities of the future.
+Three hundred miles from Winnipeg we pass through the famous Bell farm, embracing one hundred square miles but very fertile plain.
+The buildings here have smoking-room in sleeping car. more of a frontier look than those of the larger towns we have left behind; but it is a busy place, an important centre of trade, and one of the cities of the future.
 From here a railway branches off to the north, and is pushing away towards Battleford and Edmonton.
-As we leave the station going westward, we see on our right the governor's residence, and a little beyond, the headquarters of the Northwest mounted police, a body of men of whom Canada is justly proud.
+As we leave the station going westward, we see on our right the Governor's residence, and a little beyond, the headquarters of the Northwest Mounted Police, a body of men of whom Canada is justly proud.
 This organization is composed of young and picked men, thoroughly drilled, and governed by the strictest military discipline.
-Their firm and considerate rule won the respect and obedience of the Indians long before the advent of the railway, and its coming was attended with none of the lawlessness and acts of violence which have darkly marked the opening up of new districts elsewhere in America, so wholesome was the fame of these red-coated guardians of the wide prairies.
+Their firm and considerate rule won the respect and obedience of the Indians long before the advent of the railway, and its coming was attended by none of the lawlessness and violence which have darkly marked the opening of new districts elsewhere in America, so wholesome was the fame of these red-coated guardians of the wide prairies.